Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/TypesGo.md

+# Why does Go have type parameters?
+- Type parameters permit what is known as [generic programming](https://go.dev/blog/why-generics), in which functions and data structures are defined in terms of types that are specified later, when those functions and data structures are used.

 # Static Typing in Go
 - Go is a very strong and statically typed programming language.
 - This ensures that the code is type-safe and all type conversions are handled efficiently.